kalavattam/2023_Greenlaw-et-al/results/2023-0115/test_UMI-processing.md

 # ValueError: Cannot use --unmapped-reads=output.
 If you want to retain unmapped without deduplicating them, use the group command

-#  Adjusting parameters, retaining but not processing unmapped reads ----------
+#  Adjusting parameters, retaining and processing unmapped reads --------------
 #+ The difference fr/the above: Using --unmapped-reads="use" as opposed to
 #+ --unmapped-reads="output", which results in the above-noted error
 #+